Home Conditions | Ocular melanoma

 Causes

-It’s understood that eye melanoma is a result of abnormalities or mutations that form in DNA, the carrier of the body’s genetic code.
-When healthy melanocytes (pigment cells) in the eye develop an error, they begin to grow and multiply uncontrollably.
+Eye melanoma is a result of abnormalities or mutations that form in DNA, the carrier of the body’s genetic code.
+When healthy melanocytes (pigment cells) in the eye develop an error in their DNA that affects their ability to regulate their growth, they grow and multiply uncontrollably.

 Rather than dying off like they normally would, the mutated cells continue to live and accumulate in the eye, resulting in eye melanoma.

-The root cause — what triggers the abnormality to develop in the first place — is still not clearly understood.
-However, there are several factors that may raise a person’s risk of developing eye melanoma.
+The root cause — the trigger for this cancer — is still not clearly understood.
+However, several factors may raise a person’s risk of developing eye melanoma.

 Ocular melanoma risk factors